JonahSpicher/chaos-pendulum/README.md

 polar coordinates the radius should be very different from most points.

 ## To Do:
-- Fix bugs with calibration mode for videotrack.py (top priority, can't get data without this)
 - Re-write fix glitches, it is currently nonsense.
 This might be a good starting point once things are set up and running.
 - Get reasonable data.
 This means: